pombase/website/src/docs/documentation/non-gene-features.md

 ### Mating type region

-The *S. pombe* mating type loci are located on Chromosome 2.
+The *S. pombe* mating type region is located on Chromosome 2.
 The reference strain 972 h- encodes the M-specific mating genes [II:2114008-2115135][Mc and Mi] at the expressed mat1 locus.
 The silent region mat3M is located at coordinates